 4. When you’re forced to not renew (or evict) your tenant.

-Occasionally, depending on your application and screening process, you may have to inform a tenant or resident that you will be not renewing their rental agreement, evicting him/her, or terminating their purchase contract due to something (or many things) the tenants or residents failed to do.
+Occasionally, depending on your application and screening process, you may have to inform a tenant or resident that you will be not renewing their rental agreement, evicting them, or terminating their purchase contract due to something (or many things) the tenants or residents failed to do.
 Most home-buyers or renters understand that if they do not pay, then they cannot stay.
 However, this does not stop some residents or tenants from expressing their emotions (yelling or crying) when realizing they have gotten themselves into financial trouble and may have ruined a relationship with you, their bank, or their landlord.

 In short: Your tenants may cry if/when you evict them.
 This is not to be confused with the last bullet point below.